kontainapp/km/docs/debug_payload_fork_exec.md

+# Debugging fork-ed and exec-ed processes

 To use gdb in conjunction with km payloads and their child processes you need to be aware of these rules:

- - a child payload inherits km command line debug settings from the parent km, so if gdbstub is running in the parent km, it will be running in the child km,
+- A child payload inherits km command line debug settings from the parent km, so if gdbstub is running in the parent km, it will be running in the child km,
- - to stop a child payload after a fork() call returns, set the parent km's environment variable KM_GDB_CHILD_FORK_WAIT to the name of km payload that called fork() (or clone()), the value is a regular expression,
+- To stop a child payload after a fork() call returns, set the parent km's environment variable KM_GDB_CHILD_FORK_WAIT to the name of km payload that called fork() (or clone()), the value is a regular expression,
- - to gain control in the child payload after an execve() completes use the gdb "catch exec" command brefore the execve() call is made by the child payload
+- To gain control in the child payload after an execve() completes use the gdb "catch exec" command before the execve() call is made by the child payload

 The following is an example of debugging a simple program that forks and execs to another simple program.
 The goal of the example is to set a breakpoint in the child payload and do some debugging.